Ronnie Aird

 Ronald Aird MC (4 May 1902 – 16 August 1986) was an English first-class cricketer, cricket administrator and British Army officer.
 Aird began his first-class cricket career with Hampshire County Cricket Club in 1920, making over 100 appearances for the county in which he scored over 3,600 runs.
 After also playing first-class cricket for Cambridge University Cricket Club while studying at Clare College, Aird was appointed assistant secretary of the Marylebone Cricket Club (MCC) in 1926, which restricted his appearances in first-class cricket thereafter.
 He served as assistant secretary under William Findlay and Rowan Rait Kerr, and was himself elected secretary following Kerr's retirement in 1952.
 Aird remained in the post until 1962 and became MCC president in 1968, the year in which he chaired the special general meeting of the MCC over relations with South Africa during the D'Oliveira affair.
-He later served as president of Hampshire County Cricket Club from 1971 to 1983.
+He was president of Hampshire County Cricket Club from 1971 to 1983.
 Outside of cricket, Aird served in the Second World War with the Royal Armoured Corps and was decorated with the Military Cross.